 "Don't expect to come and just study the course come and expect to change your life.
-This course is here to set you up in the industry, you're here to start you're career and you're here to change and mould and grow with us supporting you along the way.
-You can definitely expect to come out of this course a different person to how you came in.
+This course is here to set you up in the industry, you're here to start you're career and you're here to change and mold and grow with us supporting you along the way.
+You can definitely expect to come out of this course a different person from how you came in.

-Theres opportunities for students to work and study or pick up work in the holidays.
+There are opportunities for students to work and study or pick up work in the holidays.
 Our industry connections are really current and they are always knocking on our door asking us to send them students.
 The course goes hand in hand with the placements we can offer."

-MIT lecturer (Electrical)
+MIT lecturer (electrical)